mgreiler/se-unlocked/Transcripts/EP_45_Matt_Biilmann.md

+---
-# Episode 45 with Matt Biilmann
+episode: "Episode 45 with Matt Biilmann"
+permalink: /bootstrapping-netlify
+status: publish
+type: transcript
+---

 **Michaela:** [00:00:00] Hello, and welcome to the Software Engineering Unlocked podcast.
 I'm your host, Dr. McKayla, and today I have the pleasure to talk to